 Day says the world is seeing a rise in health issues related to climate change and food shortages.
 “Since the year 2000 one in two children born to Hispanic parents will become diabetic.
 In the years ahead one in four children in the world will become diabetic.”

-In terms of climate change, Day said that CO2 levels are at their highest level in 650,000 years.
-“Climate change is unequivocally happening and I’m 90pc certain that this is due to man-made emissions.
+Regarding climate change, Day said that CO2 levels are at their highest level in 650,000 years.
+“Climate change is unequivocally happening, and I’m 90pc certain that this is due to man-made emissions.
 We are worse than the worst projections – it’s depressing really because it’s not as if we didn’t know.
-Power stations, agriculture, industrial processes and transportation fuels – it’s all in our control and we need to be doing something about it.”
+Power stations, agriculture, industrial processes and transportation fuels – it’s all in our control, and we need to be doing something about it.”

 On the peak oil debate he says: “It’s no secret that for every nine barrels of oil we consume, we are only discovering one.
-BP reckons that there's 40 years of oil left – that’s not very long if you have a grandchild or teenage daughters.”
+BP reckons that there are 40 years of oil left – that’s not very long if you have a grandchild or teenage daughters.”

-In all of this chaos Day says there is opportunity.
-“The dark forces eating the world are simply our way of life.
+In all of this chaos, Day says there is an opportunity.
+“The dark forces eating the world are merely our way of life.

 “Decarbonisation of economies – that will happen.
 Global markets will need to get off their addiction to oil.
 Supply chains are facing uncertainty and change.
 Consumer awareness – people will really ask about what businesses are doing.
 There will be migration – in this lies risk and opportunity.
-Demographics, the world has an ageing population.
-And in terms of food security – there are going to be real economic and social implications.
+Demographics, the world has an aging population.
+And regarding food security – there are going to be real economic and social implications.

-“This is happening, this will happen and fortune will favour the brave,” Day concluded.
+“This is happening, this will happen, and fortune will favor the brave,” Day concluded.